 New Year's Eve parties in NYC

-Zurich’s Cityfox label, a top repository of creamy deep house, swirling techno and the like, heads to Bushwick for a New Years bash.
-There's a massive array of talent on hand, including the tastemaking Steve Bug, eclectic local DJ Honey Dijon, The Martinez Brothers, Lee Burridge and Recondite.
+Zurich’s Cityfox label, a top repository of creamy deep house, swirling techno and the like, heads to Bushwick for a New Years marathon bash running all night and all day.
+There's a massive array of talent on hand, including the tastemaking Art Department, eclectic local DJ Honey Dijon, Jamie Jones, and Brian Cid.

 House of Yes takes over the spectacular Grand Prospect Hall for this large-scale New Year's Eve bonanza.
 Show up in a costume of gold, white and black and prepare to dance through time and space.
 Of course, the dancefloor is just one in many dimensions at this interstellar night, which boasts a live tattoo parlor, a burlesque speakeasy, live jazz bands, fetish temples and immersive adventures.
 You're guaranteed a marvel at this well-curated, consent-affirming celebration.

 Who knows what the next year might bring, so embrace the mystery by donning a masquerade mask to TBA Brooklyn’s annual festivities.
 Reliable tech-house duo Sleepy & Boo will bring their signature hypnotic beats to the celebration along with Ryan Provost, Adrian Wilson and other special guests.